 Words

-excerpts from my memoir manuscript
+excerpt from my memoir manuscript

-My quotidian experience consists of a continuous, self-conscious cavalcade of self-criticism.
+Just like yours, my quotidian experience consists of a continuous, self-conscious cavalcade of self-criticism.
 Everything about myself that comes before my mind, everything that appears on the spotlighted stage at the Cartesian Theatre, is made to do a pirouette and then is bathed in boos and hisses.

 More Words